Hayoreo/Digital-Dance-ITGMania/README.md

 You can now log into Groovestats via QR Code after selecting your profile if you have it enabled in the Operator Menu under Groovestats Options.

 The three possible options are:
-Always - It will always prompt the user to scan regardless if their profile is set up with a GS api key or not.
+- Always: It will always prompt the user to scan regardless if their profile is set up with a GS api key or not.
-Sometimes - It will only prompt the user if their profile is a Guest Profile or it does not have the GS api key set up.
+- Sometimes: It will only prompt the user if their profile is a Guest Profile or it does not have the GS api key set up.
-Never - It will never prompt the player to login with QR (previous old behavior).
+- Never: It will never prompt the player to login with QR (previous old behavior).

 ## Ghost Judgment
 Ghost Judgment is similar to how FA+ works, however you can choose what value you want it to be (1-22ms for normal timing and 1-14ms for FA+).